PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/english.md

 Not enough arguments!
 Exit status 1
 ```

-...in the shell!
-Its our our error message, and the error code we `return`ed...
+Its our our error message, and the error code we `return`ed!

 (error message code we made)
 ```c